 Teachers WILL NOT discuss any of the assessment process (product, portfolio, presentation, distinguished) with a student or parent.
 All questions will be referred to the Senior Project committee.

 GRADE APPEALS

-Students have until March 29 to ask for an appeal for their portfolio and/or product grade.
-Students may not appeal the presentation or class grade.
+Students have until April 11 to ask for an appeal for their portfolio and/or product grade.
+Students may not appeal the following: